A Cricket’s Journey to Your Dinner Plate

 Ewww Yumm, Crickets!

-Bugs from all over the world are starting crawling their way into innovative food products.
+Bugs from all over the world are crawling their way into innovative food products.
 After ordering a dozen of Exo‘s cricket protein bars, it was love at first bite.
 Cricket bar in hand, I began researching if insects were a realistic, sustainable food source (for humans).

 After reading the report by United Nations entitled: Edible Insects: Future prospects for food and feed security, I concluded my traditional Western thoughts towards eating insects weren’t justified from a nutritional point of view.
 2 billion people already include insects in their diet and the only excuse I could find from the other 5 billion (myself included) was, “ewww.”